technologiestiftung/sprach-o-mat/README.md

 - dictionary_a1a2b1_onlystems.csv: A csv file with all the vocabulary terms from the Goethe Institut based on the PDF documents in the "Dictionaries" folders.
 These were converted to csv using pdftools::pdf_ocr_text.

 - Dictionaries: PDF files from the Goethe Institut.
 Goethe-Zertifikat_A1_Wortliste.pdf (Words list A1), Goethe-Zertifikat_A2_Wortliste.pdf (Words list A2), Goethe-Zertifikat_B1_Wortliste.pdf (Words list B1).
+These are openly available here: https://www.sprachenzentrum.fu-berlin.de/slz/sprachen-links/deutsch/wortschatz/index.html